Process requirement 3

 Fulfils requirement

-The documentation does not need to be linked to the sample products.
+Note that the documentation does not need to be linked to the sample products.

 Does not fulfil requirement